 The selected unaudited pro forma combined condensed consolidated financial information is presented for illustrative purposes only and is not necessarily indicative of the financial position or results of operations that would have actually been reported had the merger occurred on the dates indicated, nor is it necessarily indicative of the future financial position or results of operations of the combined company.
 The selected unaudited pro forma combined condensed consolidated financial information includes adjustments, which are based upon preliminary estimates, to reflect the allocation of purchase price to the acquired assets and assumed liabilities of ResortQuest.
 The final allocation of the purchase price will be determined after the completion of the merger and will be based upon actual net tangible and intangible assets acquired and liabilities assumed.
 The preliminary purchase price allocation for ResortQuest is subject to revision as more detailed analysis is completed and additional information related to the fair values of ResortQuest's assets and liabilities becomes available.
-Any change in the fair value of the net assets of ResortQuest will change the amount of the purchase price allocatios is completed.
+Any change in the fair value of the net assets of ResortQuest will change the amount of the purchase price allocable to goodwill.
+Additionally, changes in ResortQuest's working capital, including the results of operations from June 30, 2003, through the date the merger is completed, will change the amount of goodwill recorded.
 The final purchase price is dependent on the actual number of shares of Gaylord common stock issued, the actual number of Gaylord stock options exchanged and actual direct merger costs incurred.
 The final purchase price will be determined upon completion of the merger.
 Final purchase accounting adjustments may differ materially from the pro forma adjustments presented herein.